techshuttle/SocialCare/README.md

 # SocialCare

 Social Care is a Python Based plug and play sentiment analysis project.
 # Use Case
-Social Care can be used by HRs to analyze sentiments of their employees based on their social media accounts.
+1. Social Care can be used by HRs to analyze sentiments of their employees based on their social media accounts.
-It can also be used to check on Hate Speeches in twitter.
+2. It can also be used to check on Hate Speeches in twitter.
+3. Among Social Groups, it can help check sentiment pattern of a member and check if they need attention.

 # Visualizations
 ![img_2.png](img_2.png)